FrozenProductions/Comet/README.md

 > [!CAUTION]
 > Using [Roblox](https://www.roblox.com) executors may result in your account being banned.
 Use at your own risk.
 The developers are not responsible for any consequences.
+> [!CAUTION]
+> Currently project is discontinued for an undefined ammount of time.

 # <div align="center">Comet</div>